NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 introduce any new characteristics to DNS Cookies operations and the Security Considerations section of [@!RFC7873] still applies.

+# Acknowledgements {#acknowledgements}

+Thanks to Witold Krecicki and Pieter Lexis for valuable input, suggestions and text and above all for implementing a prototype of an interoperable DNS Cookie in Bind9, Knot and PowerDNS during the hackathon of IETF104 in Prague.
+Thanks for valuable input and suggestions go to Ralph Dolmans, Bob Harold, Daniel Salzman, Martin Hoffmann, Mukund Sivaraman, Petr Spacek, Loganaden Velvindron, Bob Harold, Philip Homburg, Tim Wicinski and Brian Dickson.

 <reference anchor='FNV' target='https://datatracker.ietf.org/doc/draft-eastlake-fnv'>
     <front>
         <title>The FNV Non-Cryptographic Hash Algorithm</title>